freenas/freenas-docs/userguide/storage.rst

   <https://forums.freenas.org/index.php?threads/recover-encryption-key.16593/#post-85497>`__.

-* All drives in an encrypted volume are encrypted, including L2ARC (read cache) and SLOG/ZIL (write intent log).
+* All drives in an encrypted volume are encrypted, including L2ARC (read cache) and SLOG (write intent log).
 Drives added to an existing encrypted volume are encrypted with the same method specified when the volume was created.
 Swap data on disk is always encrypted.
 Data in memory (RAM), including ARC, is not encrypted.

-* At present, there is no one-step way to encrypt an existing, unencrypted volume.
-Instead, **either** an encrypted pool must be created if it does not already exist, and data copied directly from the original pool to the encrypted pool, **or** the data must be backed up to other storage, the existing pool destroyed, a new encrypted volume created possibly using the same disks, and the backed-up data is then restored to the new volume.
-In either case, the original pool or any unencypted backup should be destroyed and any unused disks that contained unencrypted data should be wiped.
+* At present, there is no one-step way to encrypt an unencrypted volume.
+Instead, the data must be copied to an existing or new encrypted pool.
+After that step, the original unencrypted volume and any unencrypted back should be destroyed and any disks that contained unencrypted data should be wiped.

-* Hybrid pools are not supported.
-Added vdevs must match the existing encryption scheme. :ref:`Volume Manager` automatically encrypts a new vdev being added to an existing encrypted pool.
+* Hybrid volumes are not supported.
+Added vdevs must match the existing encryption scheme. :ref:`Volume Manager` automatically encrypts a new vdev being added to an existing encrypted volume.

 To create an encrypted volume, enable the :guilabel:`Encryption` option